All About Kauai's Hindu Monastery - FAQ

 Do you have overnight facilities for visitors?

-No, we don't, but visitors will find accommodations at nearby bed & breakfast facilities and seaside hotels.
+Not in the monastery.
+Visitors can find accommodations at nearby bed & breakfast facilities and seaside hotels.

 Can I participate in the ashram's activities?